kristofferlarberg/post-it/README.md

 # post-it

 A brutalist note app built with Vue.js.
+Let's CRUD some ⬛️

 ## Project Setup